schmurfy/smartos-manager/README.md

 All options except address (which makes no sense) can be defined in a global section, if present a host section this one will be used, otherwise the global one will be used.

+Save te config file as "smartos_hosts.toml" and run the followings commands in the same folder.

 Once you have your file you can use the smanager command:

 ```bash